strvcom/react-native-hero-carousel/README.md

 A highly customizable, performant carousel component for React Native with advanced animations, auto-scrolling capabilities, and infinite scrolling support.
 Built with React Native Reanimated for smooth, native-level performance.

+**✨ Context-Based Configuration** - All carousel settings are configured through the context provider for a clean, centralized API.

 ## Features

 ✨ **Auto-scrolling** with customizable intervals